bfrearson/LyricsToFCP/README.md

 ## **Installation**
-For clarity, this will install the following files:
+Running the installer will install the following files:

 ~/Library/Application Support/LyricsToFCP/FCPLyricsBlank.fcpxml <-- template file that the script modifies